genomicsclass/book/pages/background.md

-with $Y$ the observed intensity for probe $j$, $\beta_j$ a background level, $\phi_j$ a multiplicative affinity affect and $\theta$ a value proportional to $\varepsilon$ is measruement error.
-From the figures it appears that the $\beta$s range from 16 to 1024 across genes.
-One adverse effect of this is that fold changes will be extremely attenuated for small values of $\theta$.
+From the figures it appears that the values of $\beta_j$ range from 16 to 1024 across genes.
+One adverse effect of this is that fold changes will be extremely attenuated for small values of $\theta_i$.
 Note for example that if we are comparing true expression values that are $2$ and $1$, with a background of $32$, we will observe a fold change of $(32 + 2)/(32 + 1) \approx 1$.
-For larger values, this is not a problem $(32+20000)/(32+10000)\approx 2$.
+For larger values, this is not a problem, as $(32+20000)/(32+10000)\approx 2$.

 One difficult challenge is that, even within the same gene, each probe has a different background level.
-The solution proposed by the manufacturer was to designa background probe for each probe.
-These pairs were named the _perfect match_ (PM) and _mismath_ (MM) probes respectively.
-The assumption was that the MM would measure only the background part of the intensity and $PM-MM$ would sever a corrected measure.
+The solution proposed by the manufacturer was to design background probes for each probe.
+These pairs were named the _perfect match_ (PM) and _mismatch_ (MM) probes respectively.
+The assumption was that the MM would measure only the background part of the intensity and $PM-MM$ would serve a corrected measure.
 This actually explains the high levels of variability observed in our first plot.
 We illustrate this with a simple statistical model.

 ```r